Soft Magnetic Materials

 © Fraunhofer IFAM Dresden

-Characterization Of Soft Magnetic Components
+Characterization of Soft Magnetic Materials and Components

 Dr. Inge Lindemann's “Soft Magnetic Materials” working group researches the powder metallurgical production of application-relevant material concepts for the manufacture of loss-optimized soft magnetic components.
 In the “Powder Metallurgy” department, the group has comprehensive expertise and the latest powder processing technologies, which also take generative manufacturing into account.
 The fields of application range from modern energy converters in electrical machines and power electronics.